MrHraza/Merci-France/README.md

 *I firmly believe that the future of travel websites lies in innovation and meeting the evolving needs of travelers.
 These future features can revolutionize the company Discover france and travel as a whole, providing unique and personalized experiences for users seeking to explore france **and by extention, the world**.*

+## Version Control

+I realise and apologise for the defiencey in commits in this project.
+I have had many issues first with codeanywhere - not being able to link up.
+I sought out help but it was taking up my coding time.
+As I am in full-time employment, I don't have much time to code when I return from a 8-hour shift.
+Thus I did not have the time to waste fiddling with this issue.

+I was shown to gitpod where I encountered a second issue of not being able to open my code in the browser - kept getting an error message.
+I downloaded Visual Studio on desktop and whenever I completed a large enough section/page of code I copied and pasted the entire code in gitpod browser and committed it.

+I acknowledge that this isn't the way to do things, and having contemplating leaving the course because of the frustration it caused.
+I decided to sidestep issues for now and get the project done and meet the deadline.

+In future projects, I intend to give time to resolve the issue and I will commit regularly and I do realise that commiting regularly is important for the demonstration in projects and actual employment.

+Hoping you understand the struggle!

 ## Testing